akatie/simpleknowledgeservice/README.md

 In-between excel spreadsheets and crude lookup tables and the lofty towers of ontologies and orders of logic lies a middle ground where knowledge can be represented consistently, compared, translated, measured and reasoned upon with a minimum of frills and theory.

-Not going beyond Knowledge Schemes to other forms of meta data, to data models or elaborate document templates.

-Take the scheme graphs produced by kGrafer and produce a knowledge service in two flavors, one based on a JSON-document store MongoDB and the other a RDF-backed graph store.

-Why these examples?
-Why not a single server in one technology?
-Well, the goal here is a service for use inside other services.
-In practice, you don't call for knowledge over a network, no matter how fast.
-You embed knowledge within your service.

-## Priorities

-to
+We want a service that

-  * accurately capture the complete contents of existing knowledge schemes.
+  * accurately captures the complete contents of existing knowledge schemes.
 We don't want to start guessing which subset is appropriate for every future purpose
-  * translate ("match") between knowledge schemes
+  * translates ("matches") between schemes
-  * reduce the redundancy and overlaps between schemes including prioritizing "anchor" schemes
+  * reduces the redundancy and overlaps between schemes including prioritizing "anchor" schemes

-  * frame knowledge to suit the medium: document/file store like MongoDB may have different needs from a Graph store and we'll explore knowledge representation in both media
+and can be implemented in everyday media.
+Today a knowledge representation often means a graph - think Google's Knowledge Graph or Microsoft's Satori - but while we want to show a graph based service, we also want to address knowledge in the popular document or file based stores like MongoDB where much application development takes place today.

-not (yet) concerned with adding concepts to existing schemes or coining new schemes.
+but we are not (yet) concerned with adding concepts to existing schemes or coining new schemes.
 We want to properly represent what exists now and use it better.

+We don't want to make up our own data format for scheme definition - we'll use JSON-LD because that's what's popular and it fits - and we don't want to make our own terminology for defining these terminologies - we'll use SKOS.

+And perhaps most importantly, we don't want to be academic, always behind in our data.
+From the start, we'll publish datasets on time - as raw data becomes available, we'll update the schemes on this site.